redis/docs/content/operate/redisinsight/install/install-on-desktop.md

 title: Install on desktop
 weight: 1
 ---
-This tutorial shows how to install desktop Redis Insight so you can use it in development.
+Install desktop Redis Insight to use it in development.

 ## Supported operating systems